mikeyhodl/implementation-guides/api-guide/workflow_descriptions.md

 ### Prerequisites
 * Identity Verification must be enabled for your account.
 (Contact your Jumio account manager for activation.)
 * Allowed channels: SDK, API

+If end-user consent may apply to you, please make sure to obtain consent as mentioned on [End-User Consent for Biometric Data](https://github.com/Jumio/implementation-guides/blob/master/api-guide/api_guide.md#end-user-consent-for-biometric-data).

 ### Capabilities
 In order of dependency: